zack-bitcoin/amoveo-docs/design/land_registry.md

 Land plots

 * address of who owns this land.
-* the total price of the land.
+* the price of the land.
 * balance in veo. used to pay the continuous tax.
 * height. the last block height when the tax was subtracted from the blance.
 * list of points that are in plots that border this plot.
 If the same address also owns those other plots, then these plots need to be purchased as a set.

+Every time a land plot is accessed, the tax is paid.

 Stem in binary tree

-* 3 16-bit numbers encoding a great circle
+* 48-bit great circle, used to divide the land between sides of the tree.
-* 48-bit value of land in this part of the tree
+* 48-bit value of land in this part of the tree, measure din VEO
 * 32-bit counter of number of land plots in this part of the tree

 Transaction type